Sausage Broccoli Pasta

 Servings 8

 Here’s to quick & delicious dinners!
-This Spicy Sausage and Broccoli Pasta is another dish that can be whipped up in practically the same amount of time that it takes to boil the pasta.
+This Sausage Broccoli Pasta is another dish that can be whipped up in practically the same amount of time that it takes to boil the pasta.
 You gotta love that!

 Share this recipe